mortent/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 // CounterSetMixin defines a mixin that a capacity pool can include. type CounterSetMixin struct {
-  // Name is a unique identifier among all capacity pool mixins in the ResourceSlice.
+  // Name is a unique identifier among all capacity pool mixins in the ResourcePool.
   // It must be a DNS label.
   //
   // +required